 When Lubecky got home, he swallowed the pills with some whiskey and loaded his Beretta 9 mm pistol with one bullet and pressed the barrel against his temple.
 He pulled the trigger.
 Nothing happened--the bullet was a dud.

 "The only peace I knew was the microsecond after the hammer fell because I knew it was all over," says Lubecky, while talking on the phone and smoking a cigarette from his home in Charleston, South Carolina.

 Over the next eight years of "complete hell," Lubecky would try to kill himself four more times.
 He was in and out of the Veteran Affairs Hospital, and put on all types of medications and attended therapy but nothing helped abate his symptoms.

 After his last suicide attempt in November 2013, he applied to be a volunteer in a clinical study funded by Doblin's organization to test how veterans with treatment-resistant PTSD responded to MDMA combined with psychotherapy.
-Lubecky was accepted and did 40 hours of talk therapy over 12 meetings and three MDMA sessions with psychiatrist Michael Mitheorfer and Mitheorfer's wife Ann, who is a nurse.
+Lubecky was accepted and did 40 hours of talk therapy over 12 meetings and three MDMA sessions with psychiatrist Michael Mithoefer and Mithoefer's wife Ann, who is a nurse.